Vasilis Karras: Career

 His last album was released in early 2020, titled Rotas An Se Eho Erotefthi.
 Throughout his career he emphasized his love for his hometown and wrote and sang many songs about Thessaloniki reminiscing about his childhood and early loves including "Den Pao Pouthena", "Nychta Kselogiastra", "Erhomai" and "Gia Afto Stasou".

 Personal life and death

 He was married to Christina Kesoglides and together they had a daughter, Irene.
-Karras, who was battling terminal cancer, contracted COVID-19 and later died from cardiac arrest due to COVID at a Thessaloniki hospital on the Christmas Eve of 2023, at the age of 70.
+Karras, who was battling terminal cancer, contracted COVID-19 and later died from cardiac arrest due to COVID at Interbalkan Medical Center, on 24 December 2023, at age 70.